Automated Invoice Capture Software: 10 Tools Compared, Honestly Rated

 Invoices arrive in many formats: PDF attachments in email, scanned paper documents, XML files from EDI systems, and submissions through supplier portals.
 A capable automation platform ingests all of them through a single intake point, whether that is a monitored email inbox, an API connection, or a vendor-facing upload portal.

 Platforms like TallyScan connect directly to your email inbox and client portals, automatically detecting and collecting invoices the moment they arrive, without any manual sorting or forwarding required.
+For a broader look at the technologies behind multi-channel invoice ingestion, see our invoice capture software guide.

 Once captured, the invoice is processed by an AI extraction engine (typically combining OCR with machine learning) that identifies and pulls every relevant field: vendor name, invoice number, invoice date, due date, line items, quantities, unit prices, tax amounts, and total due.